Brightspace/Desire2Learn Integration

 Step 1.
 Choose one of the assignment types:

-You can grade (11) each student's performance and see all the grades for all students working on the assignment (12).
+You can grade each student (11) and view all grades (12).

 How will students work on their mind map assignments?

-• Start the assignment (1).
+- Start the assignment (1).

-• Attach another mind map to the assignment (2).
+- Attach another mind map (2).